kshedden/case_studies/methods/factor-overview.md

 that are maximally correlated with each other.

-Let $X \in {\mathbb R}^{n\times p}$ and $Y \in {\mathbb R}^{n\times q}$ denote the data for the two vectors of variables.
+Let $X \in {\mathbb R}^{n\times p}$ and $Y \in {\mathbb R}^{n\times q}$ denote the data for the two collections of variables.
 In these data, we have measurements on $n$ objects (the rows of $X$ and $Y$), a vector of $p$ variables in the columns of $X$, and a vector of $q$ variables in the columns of $Y$.
 Row $i$ of $X$ and row $i$ of $Y$ correspond to the same object.